Who is Steve Scalise? GOP leader seeks promotion in house speaker race

 Related video: House Republicans at odds following historic ousting of Speaker Kevin McCarthy

-Steve Scalise, a longtime member of House Republican leadership, is running for speaker following the dramatic ouster of Speaker Kevin McCarthy.
+Steve Scalise, a longtime member of House Republican leadership, has been nominated by his GOP colleagues to be Speaker of the House, following the dramatic ouster of Speaker Kevin McCarthy.

+In a Wednesday morning vote, the Louisiana congressman beat out Jim Jordan to win the nomination by a total of 113-99.
+He will now need to win 217 votes on the House floor to take the speaker’s gavel.
+That means he can only lose up to four Republican votes, and multiple members of his caucus have expressed they may still vote for Mr Jordan.

 Despite serving as House majority leader under Mr McCarthy, the Louisiana Republican has a strained relationship with the Californian.
 In 2018, Mr Scalise said he was interested in the speakership after the upcoming departure of then-Speaker Paul Ryan if Mr McCarthy couldn’t get the support he needed, with the relationship between the two men subsequently taking a turn for the worse.